Plau am See

+Etymology

-Around 1235 the city was called Plawe, that being the Polabian field name for the place where rafting is practiced.
+Around 1235 the town was called Plawe, that being the Polabian field name for the place where rafting is practiced.
 The name lasted until the 16th century and was then written according to its German phonetic form Plau.
 On 11 January 1994, the name of the city was modified by the addition of am See (on Lake) to remove confusion with the similarly named towns of Plaue, Plauen and Plaue.

+History

+During World War II, in February 1945, a German-perpetrated death march of Allied prisoners-of-war from the Stalag XX-B POW camp passed through the town.

+Sights

 At the edge of town, there is a protected forest habitat named Plauer Stadtwald (literally: Plau city forest).
 Among the sights in town are a historic church building, the ruins of the Burg Plau castle and a bridge that may be vertically lifted to allow boats on the channel below to pass through.